Digital Twin Software | Autodesk Tandem for AEC

 Document linking

-Link assets to necessary documentation such as operations and maintenance manuals, warranties, product data sheets, laser scans and more. (video: 1:40 min.)
+Link assets to necessary documentation like operations and maintenance manuals, warranties, product data sheets, laser scans, and more. (video: 1:40 min.)

 Spaces

 Review and manage all data associated with a building’s spaces with the help of a dedicated list of rooms and levels.
-Visualise by level, show all associated assets or see trends in stream data to make well-informed operational decisions. (video: 1:45 min.)
+Visualize by level, show all associated assets, or see trends in stream data to make well-informed operational decisions. (video: 1:45 min.)

 Import BIM data